 Picture your ideal customer in your head.
 Think about what they enjoy, what motivates them, what they’re looking for in their personal and professional lives.
 Where do they live?
 What do they do?
 How old are they?
-Who do they share their home with?
 What might their daily routine look like?

-Of course, it’s more than likely that you want your brand to appeal to more than one type of consumer.
-Especially if you have growth in mind.
+It’s likely that you want your brand to appeal to more than one type of customer, especially as you grow.
 As you expand into new products, markets and territories, you’ll add to your collection of customer personas.
-However, if you’re new to the concept of buyer personas, it’s best to construct one at first to represent your core market.
+If you’re new to the concept of customer personas, it’s best to start with one that represents your core market.

 Although customer personas are fictional, they need to be based on accurate data.
-Otherwise, you run the risk of creating a dream customer who may not necessarily exist.
-Build your customer persona around real data or you risk the tail wagging the dog.
+Otherwise, you run the risk of creating a dream customer who may not exist.

 Why are customer personas important to your business?